springrain/zorm/README.md

 * Support more databases, read and write separation.
 * The update performance of zorm, gorm, and xorm is equivalent.
 The read performance of zorm is twice as fast as that of gorm and xorm.
 * Does not support joint primary keys, alternatively thinks that there is no primary key, and business control is implemented (difficult choice)
-* Integrate seata-golang, support global hosting, do not modify business code, and zero intrusive distributed transactions
+* Integrate seata-golang, support global hosting, do not modify business code, and zero intrusive global transactions
 * Support clickhouse, update and delete statements use SQL92 standard syntax.
 The official clickhouse-go driver does not support batch insert syntax, it is recommended to use https://github.com/mailru/go-clickhouse

 zorm Production environment reference: [UserStructService.go](https://gitee.com/chunanyong/readygo/tree/master/permission/permservice)